 Yes.
 1993-2002 MSPAP was used for accountability, producing school, system, and state results in reading, mathematics, etc. (see website).
-Beginning in 2003, MSA will be given in reading and mathematics, grades 3, 5, 8, 10.
+Beginning in 2003, MSA was given in reading and mathematics, grades 3, 5, 8, 10.
+Beginning in 2004, MSA was given in reading and mathematics in grades 3-8 and 10

-Maryland is developing reading assessments separately for grades 3, 5, 8, and 10 and mathematics assessments in grades 3, 5, 8.
-Our grade 10 mathematics measure is the current end of course geometry assessment.
+Maryland has developed reading assessments separately for grades 3-8 and mathematics assessments in grades 3-8.
+The grade 10 reading measure is the State's English 2 High School Assessment, an end-of-course test that is required for graduation.
+The mathematics measure is the end-of-course algebra/data analysis assessment, also required for graduation.
 These assessments are based on Maryland's reading and mathematics content standards.
+High school students may substitute MSDE-approved AP or IB examinations for high school assessments (see Question 1.1).
 There are nine measures of progress in reading (each subgroup and the aggregate), and nine measures of progress in mathematics (each subgroup and the aggregate).
 Reading and mathematics are measured separately across grade levels in each subgroup and in the aggregate for AYP determinations.